 Scott plays guitar and writes music for the groups Zdrastvootie, The Sourmash Hug Band and The Underscore Orkestra .
 Zdrastvootie has 3 albums out on Holy Mountain Records and one album on American Grizzly as well as a self produced record available on Bandcamp at

 Scotts’ music has been performed by The New Music Works Ensemble in Santa Cruz CA, The Cabrillo College Guitar Orchestra, Thollem Mcdonas , The Blue Cranes, The Quadraphonnes and the New Music Society of Portland.
-His music has been featured at The Portland Jazz Festival and the Olympia Festival of Experimental Music
+His music has been featured at The Portland Jazz Festival, The Woven Festival in Tokyo and the Olympia Festival of Experimental Music

-Scotts’ music has been recorded by The Blue Cranes, The Quadraphonnes and Thollem Mcdonas (winner of the 2007 National Endowment For the Arts meet the composer grant.)
+Scotts’ music has been recorded by The Blue Cranes, The Quadraphonnes, Michelle Alany, Triems and Thollem Mcdonas (winner of the 2007 National Endowment For the Arts meet the composer grant.)

-Scott currently teaches guitar and music at Salinas Valley State Prison and at Roundtree Jail.
-He also is available for private lessons in guitar, improvisation, theory and composition.
+Scott taught guitar and music theory at Salinas Valley State Prison and at Roundtree Jail from 2014-2017.
+He isavailable for private lessons in guitar, improvisation, theory and composition.

 Scott has a firm belief that music is a powerful force that can uplift,heal,educate and bring people together.